 First, patients are refusing pharmacological treatment because they do not want to suffer the potential side effects.

-Second, many physicians are refusing to consider osteoporosis a “disease” that must be treated with a drug, and are instead seeing it for what it is: a loss of bone density that occurs naturally with age.
+Second, many physicians are refusing to consider osteoporosis a “disease” that must be treated with a drug, and are instead seeing it for what it is: a loss of bone strength that occurs naturally with age.

 The researchers regard both of these shifts as negative, but at the same time, they explicitly list the horrific side-effects caused by drugs that more and more doctors are recognizing as ineffective and unnecessary.
 This is how the study describes the causes of declining prescription rates, which they deem a “crisis”: